Santroller/Santroller/console_guides/authentication.md

 ## Consoles needing authentication
 - Xbox 360, though this can be patched away using [UsbdSecPatch](#usbdsecpatch) on RGHed consoles
 - Xbox One and Series
 - PS4 / PS5, but only if you are not playing Rock Band 4.
 For RB4, you can use PS3 mode and the controllers won't require auth.
+For other controller types, the PS4 checks auth every 8 minutes, so without an auth controller the pico will reboot every 8 minutes to avoid being timed out by the console.

 ## Passing authentication checks to a legitimate controller
 You can follow the [USB Inputs](https://santroller.tangentmc.net/wiring_guides/usb.html) guide.
 When USB Inputs are enabled, authentication checks will automatically be passed to a controller.